 At different times when I ask my clients if they believe they are achieving excellence, I often hear “No, I wouldn’t say excellence, but we’re better than we were X years ago!”
 My first response when I hear that is always, “Well what if you were mediocre 2 years ago?
 Congratulations, you’re now better than mediocre!
 Are you really okay with that?”

+Choose Your Attitude … Choose Your Life!
 Have you ever experienced something in life that you didn’t like, didn’t want, or wished that somehow it was different?
 Have you ever found yourself uttering the words … “Why did this have to happen to me?”
-The truth, is that even though you may not like what is happening, you can choose how you will…
+The truth, is that even though you may not like what is…

 Closing the Happiness GAP!
 At the beginning of each and every month I have the opportunity to work through a process with a group of folks that I spend Monday thru Friday with at 5:15 AM.
 It is my Accountability group and it is led by my dear friend and colleague, Shawna Schuh.
 She also…

 Bad Habits: Are You A Fixer Upper?
 A mentor of mine, Dr. Nido Qubein once told me … “Joe, be careful who you spend time with because that is who you will become.”
 There is another thought that says if you look at where you’ re spending your time and money … that is a…

 How many times have you said to yourself: I can’t believe this?
 Was it after seeing something that didn’t make sense or experiencing something that made you incredibly angry?
 One of the models I use with clients is Beliefs (what we think) drives Behaviors (what we do) and those actions create the Results (what we get) in our lives.